Pennelope Beckles-Robinson

-Pennelope Althea Beckles-Robinson (born 12 September 1961) is a Trinidad and Tobago attorney and politician.
-She has served as a Member of Parliament in the House of Representatives for Arima since the 2020 general election.
-She is the current Minister of Planning and Development.
-Previously she was the country's Permanent Representative to the United Nations.
+Pennelope Althea Beckles-Robinson MP (née Beckles; born 12 September 1961) is a Trinidadian attorney and politician who has been the Leader of the Opposition and the Leader of the People's National Movement since 2025.
+She has served as a Member of Parliament (MP) in the House of Representatives for Arima since the 2020 general election.
+Previously she was the country's Permanent Representative to the United Nations, as well as Minister of Planning and Development.

 Early life and education

 Beckles was born on 12 September 1961 in Borde Narve Village, three months before parliament history was created in Trinidad and Tobago growing up without electricity or running water.
-Her father, Lionel Beckles, worked for the Oilfield Workers' Trade Union and she has four brothers and one sister.
+Her father, Lionel Beckles, worked for the Oilfields Workers' Trade Union and she has four brothers and one sister.
 She attended St Raphael's Grade School and St Joseph's Convent, San Fernando.
-She graduated from the University of the West Indies, Barbados and Hugh Wooding Law School.
+She graduated from the University of the West Indies, Barbados, and the Hugh Wooding Law School.

 Career

 Beckles has practised as an attorney since 1988, attached to the Chambers of Theodore R Guerra and Associates.

 Beckles first entered parliament when she was appointed an opposition Senator for the People's National Movement (PNM) in 1995.
 She was then elected to the House of Representatives representing the Arima constituency in 2000, serving until 2010.
 She was appointed Minister for Social Development in 2001, Minister for Culture and Tourism in 2002, and Minister for Public Utilities and the Environment in 2003.

 Beckles was Trinidad and Tobago's first female Deputy Speaker of the Parliament from 2007 until 2010 and served as Leader of Opposition Business from 2010 until 2013.
 In November 2012, she was elected lady vice-chair of the PNM, but she was dropped from the senate by party leader Keith Rowley in December 2013.
-In May 2014, she unsuccessfully challenged Rowley for the leadership of the party.
+In the 2014 People's National Movement leadership election, Beckles unsuccessfully challenged Rowley for the leadership of the party.
 On 4 February 2015, she was rejected in her bid to represent the PNM for the constituency of Arima in the 2015 general election.

 Beckles was appointed Trinidad and Tobago's Permanent Representative to the UN by Prime Minister Rowley in August 2016.
 She postponed taking up the appointment to attend the funeral of former Prime Minister Patrick Manning in July.

 She was appointed as Minister of Planning and Development on 16 March 2022 following a cabinet reshuffle.

+Following the 2025 Trinidad and Tobago general election on 30 April 2025, she was selected to be Leader of the Opposition within the People's National Movement by a slim 7-6 margin.
+She is the PNM's first female opposition leader.